-Prerequisite: CRJU 1100.
-A study of the nature and function of the law with relation to the criminal process and policies and procedures in the administration of criminal justice.
+Prerequisite: CRJU 1100 or permission of the instructor.
+A study of the nature and function of the law with relation to the criminal processes, and policies and procedures in the administration of criminal justice.
 Special attention will be given to United States Supreme Court decisions that govern criminal procedures.